Family and friends recall dedication of World Central Kitchen aid workers killed in Gaza

-An Israeli airstrike that killed seven aid workers in Gaza reverberated around the world Tuesday, as friends and relatives mourned the losses of those who were delivering food to besieged Palestinians with the charity World Central Kitchen.
+Israeli airstrikes that killed seven aid workers in Gaza reverberated around the world Tuesday, as friends and relatives mourned the losses of those who were delivering food to besieged Palestinians with the charity World Central Kitchen.

 Killed were three British nationals, an Australian, a Polish national, an American-Canadian dual citizen and a Palestinian.
 Some had traveled the world, participating in aid efforts in the aftermath of wars, earthquakes and wildfires.

-Not all of the workers have been identified.
-Here’s a look at those who have been named.
+Saif Issam Abu Taha, 27, had worked for World Central Kitchen as a driver and translator since the beginning of the year, relatives said.

-Taha, 27, was identified by relatives and hospital workers as the Palestinian aid worker killed.
+His brothers described him as a dedicated young man eager to help fellow Palestinians.

-His brother Ahmed Abu Taha confirmed he’d worked for World Central Kitchen as a driver since the beginning of the year.
+He'd also been a successful businessman who conducted trade with Ukraine, Egypt, China and others, brother Abdul Razzaq Abu Taha said.
+His work made him known on the Israeli side, his brother added, which helped in coordination and approval to assist the World Central Kitchen team in unloading the ship.

 "We mourn this fine Australian who has a record of helping out her fellow citizens, whether it be internationally or whether it be through the support that she gave during the bushfires that occurred during that Black Summer," Prime Minister Anthony Albanese told Australian Broadcasting Corp.
 "She is someone who clearly was concerned about her fellow humanity."